OpenGMK/OpenGMK/README.md

 > There are two ways to fix this:
 >
 > - You can export a `save#.gmtas` file, and then beg Adam to add the converter to the repo.
-> - You can downgrade your OpenGMK repository to the last version it worked on.
+> - You can downgrade your local repository to the last version it worked on.
->   - View the latest commit in your cloned repo: `git log -1`
+>   - View the latest commit in your cloned repo: `git log -1` (or look on GitHub)
->     - You can also view the commit history on GitHub, of course.
 >   - Make sure you're up to date with the remote repo: `git fetch --all`
 >   - Seek to a specific commit: `git reset --hard <hash>`
 >   - Rebuild the project as per instructions above.

 **Loading a game or during a game "called unimplemented kernel function" or** **"not yet implemented" (or similar)**